MileHacker Logo

 Cost Breakdown

 Accommodation (full board): Bird Island Lodge prices vary by season and room type.
 Budget around EUR 400-600 (USD 430-650) per person per night.
 Meals are part of this.
 Charter Flight (return trip from Mahé): This flight has the sole practical access to Bird Island.
 Costs average EUR 550-650 (USD 600-700) per person for a return flight.
-This flight is a separate cost from the lodge stay, frequently a mandatory arrangement through the lodge.
+This flight is a separate cost from the cabin stay, frequently a mandatory arrangement through the cabin.

 • Total daily cost (factoring estimated flight cost across a typical 3-4 night stay): Budget around EUR 600-800 (USD 650-850) per person per day.